 Propeller blades are painted with a durable specialized coating that is resistant to abrasion.
 If this coating becomes eroded, it is necessary to repaint the blades to provide proper erosion protection.
 Painting should be performed by an authorized propeller repair station.

-It is permissible to perform a blade touch-up with aerosol paint in acco dance with Hartzell Propeller Owner's Manual, p/n 145, revision 1 or later.
+It is permissible to perform a blade touch-up with aerosol paint in accordance with the appropriate revision of the Hartzell Propeller Owner's Manual (p/n 145).

 Engine Oil Servicing